rogerxaic/EventStreams/eventstreams088.md

 through a secure tunnel between {{site.data.keyword.Bluemix_notm}}
 and a {{site.data.keyword.SecureGateway}} client that you can install on-premises.
 In this configuration, the communication on either end of the tunnel is not secured using SSL/TLS.
-* The Cloud Object Storage bridge concatenate messages using newline characters as separators as they write the data into Cloud Object Storage.
-This makes these bridges unsuitable for messages that contain embedded newline characters and for binary message data.
+* The Cloud Object Storage bridge concatenates messages using newline characters as separators as it writes the data into Cloud Object Storage.
+This makes this bridge unsuitable for messages that contain embedded newline characters and for binary message data.
 * Object naming conventions that are currently used by the Cloud Object Storage bridge might change in future.

 ## Bridges from other services into {{site.data.keyword.messagehub}}